 Located in the Los Rios Historic District, the O’Neill Museum was formerly the residence of Jose Garcia and was built between 1870 and 1880.
 Originally the home had just four rooms and did not include a kitchen or bathroom.
 The home has been painstakingly restored and decorated to allow visitors a glimpse of life in the late 19th century.

 After soaking in the city’s history, head to the Ronald W. Caspers Wilderness Park for some outdoor fun.
 Located in the Santa Ana Mountains, this 8,000-acre natural preserve offers hiking, biking, and wildlife-viewing opportunities.
 On weekends, rangers offer guided nature walks.
 And if you’re lucky enough to visit in the spring, you can enjoy the wildflowers.

-Where To Eat In San Juan Capistrano
+Best Restaurants In San Juan Capistrano

 No matter what time of day you’re in San Juan Capistrano, you’ll enjoy a delicious meal at one of its many well-reviewed restaurants.